johnathanalyst/chivington.github.io/README.md

 <br/></br>

 ## What I Learned
-Building a reliable component tree isn't as straightforward as one might think.
+Building a reliable component tree for a dynamic web app isn't as straightforward as one might think.
 <br/></br>

 ## What's Next